glaubermagal/doc-api/source/includes/api/_areas_v2.md

 * `wdpaid` with the id of a protected area if you are creating an area that references a protected area;
 * `iso` object with a valid country/region/subregion if you are creating an area that references an admin country/region/subregion;
 * `use` object with valid id and name of a land use concessioned area, if you are creating an area that references a land use area.

-Please check the [Area model reference](reference.html#area-reference) for details on what values each field is expected to provide.

 According to multiple factors (including the `geostore` that is associated with the area, if the area subscribes to `fireAlerts`, `deforestationAlerts`, etc.), there might be a period of time in which the data for the area is being generated.
 While that is the case, the area will have `status` set to `'pending'`.
 Once the area data is ready, the `status` of the area will be updated to `'saved'`.